Call us now:

 What are the different types of visas available to foreigners in the visa procedure in Thailand?

-To properly begin the visa procedure in Thailand, it is essential to understand the different options available.
-Each type of visa is tailored to a specific situation, whether for work, study, a visit to a relative or long-term residence.
-Therefore, the visa determines the rights and obligations of the applicant during the period of validity.
+To begin the visa procedure in Thailand, it’s important to understand the available options.
+Each visa type is designed for a specific situation, whether for work, study, visiting family, or long-term residence.
+The visa determines the rights and obligations of the applicant during its validity.

-In this regard, the most relevant visas for a long or short stay in Thailand are as follows:
+The most relevant visas for long or short stays in Thailand are as follows:

 The LTR (Long Term Resident) visa